QLan9376/Csc46000/README.md

 ### Contributions

-Qing: Worked on the data cleaning to prepare for data analysis, feature selection and model building.
+- Qing: Worked on the data cleaning to prepare for data analysis, feature selection and model building.
-Asma: Worked on the exploratory data analysis and selecting features for the modeling.
+- Asma: Worked on the exploratory data analysis and selecting features for the modeling.
+- Anthony: Worked on model building and evaluating the model.